Stuck on your personal statement?

 Show that you have critical thinking, creativity, relationship building, and the ability to manage conflict or tension in a work environment.
 This helps our admissions committee assess your fit for the rigor and level of teamwork that is required in the program.

 When describing how RIT's Executive MBA can help you achieve your career goals, explain your expectations for the program.
 Beyond earning a diploma and building your resume, explain how you expect to contribute to the experience of your team and what you hope to gain from the program that will help drive your future success.

-If you have any outstanding questions, reach out to our Admissions Director for clarification.
+If you have any outstanding questions, reach out to our Sr Admissions Officer for clarification.

 RIT helps veterans take their next step

 Professorship for Executive Education Launched

 We’re pleased to announce that Dr. John Ettlie and Dr. Ashok Robin have been named Professors of Executive Education in the RIT Executive MBA Program.
 The inaugural appointments run for three years, and Doctors Robin and Ettlie will collaborate with the Executive Education and EMBA department to enhance curriculum development, program reputation and visibility, and business and community engagement.

 Dr. Robin’s work will primarily focus on two areas: 1) increasing curriculum integration in the form of different course sequences, ultimately helping faculty embed, and students more readily perceive, the threads that link different courses; and 2) evaluation of the EMBA curriculum to identify opportunities to optimize the “data sense” or “quantitative orientation” of the curriculum.